 Top 5 Backwater Destinations in Kerala

-The backwaters is uninterrupted through the entire length of Kerala, initially used as a mode of transferring goods like coconut, rubber, spices and others.
+The backwaters are uninterrupted through the entire length of Kerala, initially used as a mode of transferring goods like coconut, rubber, spices, and others.
 However, now it serves for the activity of backwater tourism.
-The cruse ride will open up to a different world of backwater villagers, fishing operation and take you through other scenery.
+The cruise ride will open up to a different world of backwater villagers, fishing operation and take you through other scenery.

 Alleppey also known as Alappuzha or the ‘Venice of the East’ is an attractive town in Kerala.
 It is one of the most significant tourist centers in the state because of the large network of inland canals.
 Many of the Kerala backwater cruises either start or end at this point and is known as the center of the coir industry.

 Alleppey used to be the busiest centers of trade in the past, till now the canals are the source of livelihood among the villagers.
-Alleppey presents a scenic view of the interwined backwaters, beaches and lagoons.
+Alleppey presents a scenic view of the intertwined backwaters, beaches, and lagoons.

 A houseboat cruise in these backwaters is a pleasurable experience.
 You will also get to witness a lighthouse once used for uploading goods.

-One of the best time to visit Alleppey offers is during the Aranmula Snake Boat Race.
-It is annual affair and if formally known as Nehru boat race.
-This event is a huge success among the tourists and locals.
+One of the best times to visit Alleppey offers is during the Aranmula Snake Boat Race.
+It is an annual affair and if formally known as Nehru boat race.
+This event is a huge success among tourists and locals.

 [Browse through our Alleppey tour packages]

-[ Check-out our Best of Kerala Tour Package that includes visit to Alleppey ]
+[ Check-out our Best of Kerala Tour Package that includes a visit to Alleppey ]

 One of the finest backwater destinations in Kerala to start your houseboat ride is Kollam.
-Kollam is one of the oldest ports on the Malabar Coast, and is renowned for its Cashew industry.
-30 percent of the backwaters of this town are occupied by the famous Ashtamudi Lake.
+Kollam is one of the oldest ports on the Malabar Coast and is renowned for its Cashew industry.
+30 percent of the backwaters of this town is occupied by the famous Ashtamudi Lake.

-The sight that the ride offers across Kollam is spectacular; blooming water lilies, canals and the songs from the birds leaves you content.
+The sight that the ride offers across Kollam is spectacular; blooming water lilies, canals and the songs from the birds leave you content.